practicalmeteor/meteor-mcli/README.md

 Arguments provided on the command line are stored in the 'options._' array.
 An example can be found [here](https://github.com/spacejamio/meteor-mcli/blob/master/starter-mcli-app/server/EchoCommand.js).

+## MongoDB

+Unfortunately, mcli doesn't know how to start or connect to the internal meteor mongodb database before executing your command just yet (pull requests would be appreciated for that).
+We recommend you create a free mongodb sandbox database with [mongohq](https://www.compose.io/) (compose.io) and use it for both your meteor app and meteor mcli app during development (that's what we do).

 ## Executing commands in a meteor build

 You can execute your commands in a meteor build by appending them to the standard meteor node command line, i.e.